Skip to main content

 )

-This clears the stored session for that study and starts a new conversation from the beginning.
+This clears the stored session for that study and starts a new interview from the beginning.

 Skip repeat exposure